-Pregnancy happens in about 80-85% of couples within one year of trying to conceive, and in about 15-20% of couples it takes longer than one year in order to get pregnant.
-Couples that are unable to get pregnant within 12 months of trying are gemerally considered to be infertile.
-Studies show an about equal distribution of infertility causes among women and men.
+Pregnancy happens in about 80-85% of couples within 12 months of trying to conceive, and in about 15-20% of couples, it takes longer than one year in order to get pregnant.
+Couples that are unable to get pregnant within 12 months of trying are generally considered to be infertile.
+Studies show an equal distribution of infertility causes among women and men.
 Infertility is caused by female factors alone in about 1/3 of all infertility cases, by male factors alone in another 1/3, and combined in 1/3 of all cases.
-In about 10-15% of cases no specific cause can be found (unexplained infertility) .
+In about 10-15% of cases no specific cause can be found (unexplained infertility).

-The main sign and symptom of infertility in women (and men) is not getting pregnant after some time of having had regular intercourse.
-Most women do not have any other specific symptoms, but they can also depend on what is causing the infertility.
+The main sign and symptom of infertility in women (and men) is not getting pregnant after intentionally trying for a certain amount of time by having regular intercourse on a regular basis.
+Most women do not have any other specific symptoms, but that can also depend on what is causing infertility.

-Changes in the menstrual cycle and ovulation, such as not having regular menstrual bleeding or ovulation, may be a main symptom of a condition related to infertility.
+Changes in the menstrual cycle and ovulation, such as not having regular menstrual bleeding or ovulation, may be the main symptom of a condition related to infertility.

 The main infertility symptoms include: